Secure Electronic Registration and Voting Experiment: Background

 There are millions of Americans living overseas in at least 100 countries.
-In the early 2000's, Americans living abroad needed to take several steps to be able to vote in their home districts, often having to correspond via mail numerous times in order to obtain identity information and permission to be able to get a mail-in-ballot.
+In the early 2000s, Americans living abroad needed to take several steps to be able to vote in their home districts, often having to correspond via mail numerous times in order to obtain identity information and permission to be able to get a mail-in-ballot.
 This also presented a problem, because some of the countries that are housing Americans do not have the most reliable mail systems.
 With legal-binding deadlines to register and cast ballots, this time-consuming process may hinder many individuals from voting.
 According to the Security Analysis report, the Secure Electronic Registration and Voting Experiment was established to minimize time spent voting by creating an online platform, which would allow Americans overseas greater access to vote.
 This began as a small project of 84 voters in 2000, but was expected to be implemented in 50 countries with seven corresponding US state elections by 2004.
 This would have included around 100,000 ballots, in an attempt to one day develop a system with the capacity to include all overseas Americans.